epetousis/Asphaleia3/README.md

-Asphaleia 3
+Asphaleia X
 ===========

-A device security tweak for iOS.
+A device security tweak for iOS 10.
-I probably wont work on this much, so dont get your hopes up